When to visit the vet?

 -

 Should a cat with hyposthenuria receive special food?
 Yes, a special renal diet is often recommended that reduces protein content and controls phosphate intake to support kidney function.
-It is important to consult with the veterinarian about the best diet.
+It is important to consult your veterinarian about the best diet.

 -